tegbessou/tasting/README.md

 Check if I can store the bottle name in tasting instead of id, and if the bottle is updated then we dispatch an event to update all tasting

+/!\ Important change to do
+One repository for an aggregate root

 ## Refactoring tech
 Update unit test to add check value of property after entity modification and creation Add in all id value object representation assert from max and min length